everchain-project/recurring-transactions/readme.md

-# Everchain Payment Scheduler
+# Recurring Payment Scheduler

-The **Everchain Payment Scheduler** is a decentralized payment scheduler on the Ethereum Blockchain for creating automatic recurring on-chain payments in Ether or any ERC20 token.
+The **Recurring Payment Scheduler (RPS)** is a smart contract on the Ethereum Blockchain for creating automatic, recurring, on-chain payments in Ether or any ERC20 token.

 Features include: